water890909/Synapse/README.md

       notepad $PROFILE
    This will open or create a file called Microsoft.PowerShell_profile.
 2: In the profile file, insert this code (replace the path with your Synapse path):

       New-Alias -Name syn -Value "C:\PATH\TO\Synapse.ps1"

+       IF an error shows up, try running this, and then the code again:
+      New-Item -Path (Split-Path -Parent $PROFILE) -ItemType Directory -Force

 3: Restart PowerShell.
 You can now open Synapse by typing the command "syn".